dfl/rest_in_place/README.markdown

     formtype ( `input`, or `textarea` ).

-    To write your own form types, just extend the `RestInPlace.forms` object and select your new form type throught the `data-formtype` attribute.
+    To write your own form types, just extend the `RestInPlace.forms` object and select your new form type through the `data-formtype` attribute.

 -   The optional `data-raw` attribute can be used in tandem with textile or markdown.
 The plugin will use this value to populate the edit form instead of the HTML of the element.
+In the JSON for the show action you should also return a key-value pair for `#{attributeName}-raw` .

 -   The optional `activator` attribute can be used as a jQuery selector for the element(s) that will activate the editing process.